josh-kimmm/solace_assessment/README.md

 4. Now that postgres is setup, pull the latest code from github and run `npm i`.

 5. We need to sync our DB with the entities listed in our db folder.
+Make sure you have the following `.env.local` file in your system.
+It contains environment variables with DB credentials.
+Make sure to change the DB_USER_NAME and DB_PASSWORD to what your credentials are in postgres.
+By default it'd be postgres/postgres.
 Change into the @/src/server/db folder and run `npm run sync`.

 6. Migrations are the last step for DB setup so we need to run `npm run migration`.